ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/gameplay-framework/GameMode.md

 6. If 'AGameNetworkManager' is set to use distance based relevancy, the Actor is relevant if it is closer than the net cull distance

 AActor::GetNetPriority()- determines how much relative bandwidth actor receives compared to others.
-NetPriority=2.0 =&gt; 2x more bandwidth
+NetPriority=2.0 => 2x more bandwidth

-- Actor-&gt;NetPriority is the base net priority
+- Actor->NetPriority is the base net priority

 - GetNetPriority() multiplies NetPriority property based on time since last replication and relative location/distance between Actor & Viewer to avoid starvation

 - You can override GetNetPriority()

-AActor-&gt;NetUpdateFrequency determines replication update frequency
+AActor->NetUpdateFrequency determines replication update frequency

 - ROLE_SimulatedProxy: Client will extrapolate actor position based on last known velocity